eml-eda/tle-supervised/README.md

 - in `uc1.py`, `uc2.py` and `uc3.py`, starting from either the pre-trained model or a randomly intialized one, we fine-tune three models, one for each downstream datasets.
 - in `kd_uc1.py`, `kd_uc2.py` and `kd_uc3.py`, starting from the pre-trained models on all three datasets, we fine-tune models consider the knowledge distillation setup explained in the paper.
 - there are then two distinct plot notebooks (`plot_notebook_uc1.ipynb` and `plot_notebook_uc2-3.ipynb` to reproduce all the graphs presented in the paper.

+### Checkpoints
+The `Checkpoint` folder contains the fine-tuned model weights for the three tasks, UC1, UC2 and UC3.

 ## Cite as
 ```